Guidelines for post-award grant management from the Grants and Contracts Office:

 The principal investigator/project director initiates required approvals for budgetary and programmatic changes, prepares technical reports, and ensures that individuals employed under the grant are familiar with institutional and agency compliance issues.

-LuAnne Sledge (704-894-2927) in Grants and Contracts is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
+The Grants Accountant in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
 The grants accountant files financial reports and oversees record reconciliation and grant closeouts.

 In order to access the grant account, faculty members must have Banner uploaded to their computer.
-New faculty should contact the ITS Help Desk to gain access to Banner.
-Once a Banner user account is established, faculty should contact Lori Gaston (704-894-2207) in Business Services to gain access to their grant account.
+New faculty should contact the ITS Support Center to gain access to Banner.
+Once a Banner user account is established, faculty should contact Business Services to gain access to their grant account.

-After formal, written notification of award is received by Grants and Contracts, the grants accountant creates a grant account in Banner, the college's accounting system.
+After formal, written notification of award is received by the Grants & Contracts Office, a grant account is created in Banner, the college's accounting system.
 Each grant account carries four sets of numbers.
 The "fund" number is specific to the award and will not change.
 The "org" number identifies the department and does not change.
 The "account" number will change according to the description of the charge.
 The "program" number, "01," does not change.

 Principal investigators should review their copy of the grant account memo carefully.
-Errors should be reported to the office immediately.
+Errors should be reported to the Grants & Contracts Office immediately.

 Business Services provides accounts payable guidelines.
 Please remember to use the grants-specific journal entry form and accounts payable voucher form for all grant-funded expenses.
-These forms should be sent to LuAnne Sledge in Grants and Contracts for review/approval.
+These forms should be sent to the grant accountant in the Grants & Contracts Office for review/approval.

 The current mileage reimbursement rate, in accordance with Internal Revenue Service guidelines for reimbursement of employee business travel in personal vehicles, is found on the Business Services website.